 Experience designing and developing software in an industrial automation setting.

 Experience with field trials of remote controlled research test equipment, including precision data acquisition and results analysis.

+A history of professional and respectful behaviours and attitudes in a collaborative environment.

+The ability to work effectively as part of a multi-disciplinary research team comprised of both internal and external collaborators in a regionally dispersed setting.

 Desirable: